masak/git-btree/README.md

   ..? feature-a2 [+3, stale]
 ```

 Here, the symbol `?` indicates that this branch has become stale and in a sense is forgotten and needs to be cared about.
 The solution in this case is to rebase this branch.
 The rebase command in this case would be `git rebase --onto feature-a1 old-feature-a1 feature-a2`, which means we also have to locate `old-feature-a1`, which (again) doesn't have a ref.
-(This is exactly why that `git-recursive-rebase` tool should exist.
+(This is exactly why that `git-cascade-rebase` tool should exist.
 It just now strikes me that it should also work _retroactively_; that is, it should handle `feature-a2` in this case even when `feature-a1` was rebased normally.)

 In rare cases, a branch may be conflicted (`!`) and stale (`?`) at the same time.
 It then gets the symbol `‽`.